Rosdayle/L.i.me-Slimes/README.md

 - Secure to go pro harness
 - Aux waist thinnest part of body/above belly button area
 - AUX hip belt line

-- Optional (Recommended) - Straps from hip strap to connect to thigh straps, to prevent sliding thigh trackers sliding down leg
+- (Recommended) - Straps from hip strap to connect to thigh straps, to prevent sliding thigh trackers sliding down leg
 - The three point buckle (x2) should be on your hip strap, left and right.
 Loop a velcro strap through the bottom loop and through itself, then connect it to the upper leg strap.
 (This prevents the upper leg from sliding down)
+- (Authors recommendedation) Wear it underneath your clothes for comfort, least sliding and bunching.
+Wear a singlet/undershirt if if you like.

 # FAQ